 Our office has handled other types of cases arising out of Manhattan Beach, but none are as common as DUI, shoplifting and domestic violence.
 We have defended public urination matters (several of these cases arose behind the Kettle restaurant), public intoxication and embezzlement matters.

-Misdemeanor cases from Manhattan Beach all begin in Department 3 with Judge David K. Reinhert, on the second floor, for the arraignment.
-If the case is not resolved by a plea bargain or diversion there, the matter proceeds upstairs to Department P with Judge George Bird.
+Misdemeanor cases from Manhattan Beach all begin in Department 3 with Judge David Reinhert, on the second floor, for the arraignment.
+If the case is not resolved by a plea bargain or diversion there, the matter proceeds upstairs to Department P with Judge George Bird on the fourth floor.

 Parking for the Torrance Courthouse is free.
 There is a large lot just north of the courthouse that rarely fills up.
 One can also park along Maple Avenue.